64kramsystem/c64_asm_book_listings/README.md

 Listings from (old) C64 ASM books I've studied on.

-Many (if not all) of the books from the past don't have a digital edition, so, while studying them, I'm publishing their listings, in a fixed, extended, converted (to Kick Assembler) and commented version.
+Many (if not all) of the books from the past don't have a digital edition, so, while studying them, I'm publishing their listings, along with fixes, improvements, extensions, comments, and in a format that can be compiled by Kick Assembler.

+The details about the fixes have been, separately, published on my [professional blog](https://saveriomiroddi.github.io/tag/retrocomputing).

-The listings are in the format `$book_name/$chapter.$page.$description.asm`.
+The filenames are in the format `$book_name/$chapter.$page.$title.$ext`.

+**Update**: Since fixing and improving the routines has been *very* time-consuming, the current book may be the only one included in the project.

 ## Current books/listings

-The listings presented have been fixed, where I've found bugs.
-I've published the errata, with explanations, on my [professional blog](https://saveriomiroddi.github.io/tag/retrocomputing/).

-### Machine Code Games Routines for the Commodore 64 (WIP)
+### Machine Code Games Routines for the Commodore 64

-This book includes a mix of ASM and BASIC routines; the BASIC ones haven't been ported, with the exception of the ones including ASM.
+This book includes the ASM routines; only the BASIC listing invoking ASM have been added.

 Routines: